Athlete/athlete-api-docs/_build/_sources/resources/comment.txt

 Arguments

-    :comment_id: The id of the comment you want to get.
-Is important to note that you user can delete his/her own comments and comments that belong to him or her.
+    :comment_id: The id of the comment you want to delete.
+Is important to note that your user can delete his/her own comments and comments that belong to him or her post.
 If you make an attempt to remove a comment that is beyond you're user scope, a 404 will be returned.

 Response

-    204 OK.
-No content.
+    204 No content.